UNIT 1: Atomic Structure, States of Matter & Thermo dynamics

 group, diagonal relationships.
 Preparation and properties of some important compounds

-- sodium carbonate and sodium hydroxide; Industrial uses of lime, limestone, Plaster
+- sodium carbonate, sodium chloride and sodium hydroxide; Industrial uses of lime, limestone, Plaster

 of Paris and cement; Biological significance of Na, K, Mg and Ca.